What Is Ethoxydiglycol?

-Ethoxydiglycol, also known as diethylene glycol monoethyl ether (DEGEE), is produced by the ethoxylation of ethanol.
+Ethoxydiglycol, also known as diethylene glycol monoethyl ether or DEGEE, is produced by the ethoxylation of ethanol.
 Ethoxylation is a chemical reaction in which ethylene oxide is added to a substrate.
-In this case, the substrate is ethanol, otherwise known as alcohol.
+In this case, the substrate is ethanol, a type of alcohol.

 Ethoxydiglycol can be classified as a glycol.
 The molecular structure of a glycol contains two hydroxyl (−OH) groups attached to different carbon atoms.
 In addition to ethoxydiglycol, there are many different types of compounds that belong to this family, such as propylene glycol, butylene glycol, polyethylene glycol, and more.
 Ethoxydiglycol is a colorless liquid with a mild, pleasant odor.

 Ethoxydiglycol is soluble in ethanol, propylene glycol, vegetable oils, water, and butylene glycol.
-It can be used in hydrophilic or lipophilic phases.
-Due to its solubilizing properties it has application in almost every type of cosmetic product, including antiperspirants, antimicrobial soaps, nail polish removers, fragrances, hair conditioners, hair dyes, and a variety of skin care products.
+Due to its solubilizing properties, it has applications in almost every type of cosmetic product, including antiperspirants, antimicrobial soaps, nail polish removers, fragrances, hair conditioners, hair dyes, and a variety of skincare products.
 It is typically used at concentrations between 1 and 10%.

 Furthermore, solvents like ethoxydiglycol are used to thin out formulations and decrease viscosity.
-The term viscosity corresponds to the concept of “thickness”, for example, honey has a higher viscosity than water.
+The term viscosity corresponds to the concept of ‘thickness’.
 Decreasing the viscosity of a formulation makes the product more spreadable when applied to the skin or hair.

 Lastly, ethoxydiglycol functions as a humectant moisturizer.
-A humectant is a hygroscopic substance that has a molecular structure with several hydrophilic (water loving) groups.
-This structure allows humectants to attract and retain the moisture in the air nearby via absorption, drawing the water vapor into or beneath the surface.
-Humectants improve moisture retention and may also help other topical skin care ingredients to perform better.
+A humectant is a water-loving substance.
+Humectants attract and retain the moisture in the air nearby via absorption, drawing the water vapor into or beneath the surface.
+Humectants improve moisture retention and may also help other topical skincare ingredients to perform better.

-According to the Skin Care and Cosmetic Ingredients Dictionary, ethoxydiglycol is non-irritating, non-penetrating, and non-comedogenic when applied to the skin.
-The safety of ethoxydiglycol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The Panel found that acute, subchronic, and chronic oral toxicity studies indicated a low order of toxicity for this ingredient.
-Overall, the Panel concluded that ethoxydiglycol was safe for use in cosmetics and personal care products.
+Ethoxydiglycol is non-irritating, non-penetrating, and non-comedogenic when applied to the skin.
+The safety of ethoxydiglycol has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel, a group responsible for evaluating the safety of skincare and cosmetic ingredients.
+The Expert Panel found that studies indicated a low order of toxicity for this ingredient.
+Overall, the Expert Panel concluded that ethoxydiglycol was safe for use in cosmetics and personal care products.